 We soon leave the treeline behind as we trek higher and higher into the alpine zone.
 Several large snow fields extend over the trail; finding secure footing is tricky on the hard, icy surface.
 I’m sure the snow will be soft and easy to walk on in a few hours once it has absorbed more of the sun’s energy.
 In the meantime, we navigate around most of the massive drifts and scramble up the adjacent talus when the route trends uphill.
 Soon, however, traveling on the snow becomes inevitable.
 I test out the friction between my trail runners and the snow and begin a careful uphill trudge.
 There is little risk of injury if I fall, just a short slide down the gradual slope.

 After ascending several snow fields, we hike up steep, gravel switchbacks, occasionally scrambling between them to avoid the steep snow.
 I feel guilty about cutting the switchbacks – it is very frowned upon – but it’s the only way to reach the pass without braving the steeper (and icy!) snow.
+(In retrospect, this would have been the ideal time to pull out crampons.)
 The final few hundred feet are completely snow-free and soon Dad and I are standing on Red Peak Pass, very much out of breath.

 Behind and far below us, Upper Ottoway Lake glistens in the sun beneath the imposing Merced Peak.
 From this high vantage point, rows and rows of peaks are visible in both directions; I align the map with the compass to see if I can see Isberg Pass, but it is hidden behind a ridge.
 The north side of the pass is blanketed in snow for miles; a few red rocks protrude here and there, but the vast majority of the landscape is white.
 The trail, as expected, is nowhere to be seen.